legubiao/quadruped_ros2_control/descriptions/README.md

   compile robot.urdf robot.xml
   ```

-## Dependencies for Gazebo Simulation
+## 2. Dependencies for Gazebo Simulation

 Gazebo Simulation only tested on ROS2 Jazzy.
-I didn't add support for ROS2 Humble because the package name is different.
+It add support for ROS2 Humble because the package name is different.

 * Gazebo Harmonic
   ```bash